mhuntglickman/services-takehome/calendar-service/README.md

 [< Back to Assignment](../README.md)

 ## Calendar (Node / Express)
-This service contains information about a users upcomming meetings.
+This service contains information about a users upcoming meetings.

 ### Events Endpoint